- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 This will depend on a number of factors, including the amount of the claim, the complexity of the circumstances involved, the information on your claim form and even the time of year.
 To try and make the claims department’s job easier, try to include as much information as possible in your claim form or in a covering letter, and ensure you have provided all evidence on the checklist.
 This will hopefully prevent the team from contacting you to request more information, and slowing the process down.

-There is no cover for electrical items and photographic equipment under Holiday Safe Backpacker and Backpacker Plus policies.
-If your gadgets are lost or stolen whilst travelling then unfortunately they will not be covered on these policies.
-However, gadgets are covered as standard on our Longstay and Longstay Plus policies, so consider upgrading your cover.
+If your gadgets are lost or stolen whilst travelling then they are covered under our Backpacker and Longstay policies.
 We would not usually replace the items for you, but would give you a cash settlement minus your policy excess and wear & tear.

 To get a quote please choose one of the following policy types: